VineetMittal007/LingoMate/README.md

 - Translation history can have a download option as well.
 - If the input is very large then the Translation will have a very large paragraphs.
 - And since we know, its stored in localStorage, this large file could cover a large part of your largestorage.
 You have to delete this particular file to clear up your localStorage.
+- Since the translation feature relies on online APIs, users must have a stable internet connection to use the app effectively.
+This could hinder usability in areas with poor connectivity.
+- Currently, the app does not provide offline capabilities.
+Users cannot access translation features without an internet connection, which could be a significant limitation for mobile users.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).